soudev/knowledge.mine/stuff/angularjs.md

 * [AngularJS Calculator Demo](http://www.thomporter.com/apps/angularjs_calc) - A calculator built with AngularJS, written in CoffeeScript

 * [Extensionizr](http://extensionizr.com/) - Generate Chrome Extensions with AngularJS.
 Extensionizr helps you create the basis for your own awesome chrome extension!

+* [Kodigon](http://www.yrezgui.com/kodigon) - is a webapplication which encode and decode (if possible) text or files in many algorithm formats lke Base64, MD5, SHA1, etc.

+* [Plunker](http://plnkr.co/) - is an online community for creating, collaborating on and sharing your web development ideas.

 ## Dicas